The

 high price: the exploitation of cheap labor!

-This exploited people know virtually no employment rights
+This exploited people know virtually no employment rights and no

-and no social protection (occupational accident, illness,
+social protection (occupational accident, illness, retirement) and

-retirement) and live in miserable accommodation.
-Can we
+live in miserable accommodation.
+Can we call such people as

-call such people as winners of globalization, because they
+winners of globalization, because they may only make the luxury

-Bengalis not better but lived 40 years ago?
+clothes for us?
+Do most Bengalis not better but lived 40 years

 The